openshift/sandboxed-containers-operator/README.md

 Container image name | Description | Container repository
 ---------------| ----------- | ----------
- _kata-operator_ |  It contains the controller part of the operator that watches and manages the kataconfig custom resource.
+ _sandboxed-containers-operator_ |  It contains the controller part of the operator that watches and manages the kataconfig custom resource.
 It runs as a cluster scoped container.
-The operator itself is build with operator-sdk. | https://quay.io/isolatedcontainers/kata-operator
+The operator itself is build with operator-sdk. | https://quay.io/isolatedcontainers/sandboxed-containers-operator
- _kata-operator-daemon_ | The daemon part of the operator that runs on the nodes and performs the actual installation.
-It pulls down the container kata-operator-payload image.
-Dockerfile and other content can be found in images/daemon/ subdirectory of this github repository | https://quay.io/isolatedcontainers/kata-operator-daemon
+ _sandboxed-containers-operator-daemon_ | The daemon part of the operator that runs on the nodes and performs the actual installation.
+It pulls down the container sandboxed-containers-operator-payload image.
+Dockerfile and other content can be found in images/daemon/ subdirectory of this github repository | https://quay.io/isolatedcontainers/sandboxed-containers-operator-daemon
- _kata-operator-payload_ | The payload that is used by the daemon to install the kata binaries and dependencies (like e.g. QEMU).
+ _sandboxed-containers-operator-payload_ | The payload that is used by the daemon to install the kata binaries and dependencies (like e.g. QEMU).
 It's a container image with (currently) RPMs in it that will be installed on the chosen worker nodes by the daemon.
-Dockerfile and other content can be found in images/payload subdirectory of this github repository. | https://quay.io/isolatedcontaineres/kata-operator-payload
+Dockerfile and other content can be found in images/payload subdirectory of this github repository. | https://quay.io/isolatedcontaineres/sandboxed-containers-operator-payload

 ## Upgrading Kata